tnzplaus/PHP-PDO-API-Database-Class/README.md

 ## Getting Started

-I wrote my own class that saved my time and let me write quiries effeciently and quickly.
-These instructions will help you use my class for the basic purposes.
+I wrote my own classes that saved my time and let me write queries efficiently and quickly.
+The following instructions will help you use my class for the basic purposes.
 For more projects check my website [TarekNabil.com](http://www.tareknabil.com)

 ### 1. Installation